 If you're looking for somewhere to stay, we have a diverse collection of Abergavenny cottages for groups of all sizes, ideal for big parties or an intimate couples' break.

-We have pulled together a helpful guide to the top things to do in Abergavenny to help you plan your trip.
+We have pulled together a helpful guide for those wondering what to do in Abergavenny to help you plan your trip.

-The castle ruins are found at the southern end of Abergavenny’s town centre.
+The ruins of Abergavenny castle are found at the southern end of Abergavenny’s town centre.
 Built by the Normans in 1087, it has been a Grade I listed building since the 1950s.
 Overlooking the River Usk, a high number of its stone walls remain, giving you a very good impression of how formidable it must have been when it was fully operational.
 You can see the keep, towers and ditch fortifications.
-A lodge was added in the 19th century which houses a museum and, nowadays, there is a formal public garden for you to enjoy.
+A lodge was added in the 19th century which houses a museum and, nowadays, there is a formal public garden for you to enjoy during your visit to Abergavenny Castle.

 There are several walking trails on Sugar Loaf Mountain.
 Each of them will take you through deep wooded valleys and open moorland affording you fantastic panoramas of the outlying countryside.
 On clear days you can see the Severn Estuary and the Brecon Beacons.
 The total ascent is 580 metres – the level of natural beauty is astounding – a trek to the top of the mountain is an unforgettable experiment.
 The park’s visitor centre is a good spot to begin your walks on Sugar Loaf Mountain.
 Trails range from moderate to difficult so make responsible preparations before embarking on your walks through the Abergavenny mountains.